-§300 The preliminary assessment phase consists in the initiation of each audit item, a preliminary database and the production of a preliminary assessment report showing initial findings for each of them:

-- For Item 1 Energy Audit: it corresponds the macro-analysis phase. - For Item 2 Carbon footprint audit: the GHG emissions related to energy consumption. - For Item 3 Water cycle audit: the water consumption macro-analysis - For Item 4 Solid Waste audit: results from the preliminary assessment - For Item 5 Awareness assessment: a draft of KAP survey
+- §350 The preliminary assessment phase consists in the initiation of each lot, a preliminary database and the production of a preliminary assessment report showing initial findings for each of them: - For Lot 1 Energy Audit: it corresponds the macro-analysis phase. - For Lot 2 Carbon footprint audit: the GHG emissions related to energy consumption. - For Lot 3 Water cycle audit: the water consumption macro-analysis - For Lot 4 Solid Waste audit: results from the preliminary assessment - For Lot 5 Upgrading of infrastructure: results from the ESS and the preliminary assessment - For Lot 6 Awareness assessment report (only phase)